 Despite its light 50 pounds, you get a lot of cutting power in this saw.
 The dado capacity is particularly helpful and quite easy to set up, as depicted in the video below.
 Many small saws don't offer a dado attachment feature.

 The Ryobi brand has been responsibly building durable tools for years.
 While this table saw is not the lowest price in its class, you can be sure that you've bought a saw with a great brand and terrific customer service behind it.

 This Ryobi 10 inch 15-amp table saw is a great option for those working on small projects.
 If you're looking for a saw to install laminate hardwoods, this saw is a great investment.

 You'll need to keep the rip fence checked for square, but this saw can generate 5000 rpm of cutting power and will make your projects move along quickly.

 The Ryobi table saw RTS10G has a fairly small deck and very little space to line up cuts in front of the blade.
 The cutting space will expand to allow for a 24-inch cut, but you will need some help to make this work.

 For the price, this is a helpful and durable little saw.
+It is also a portable table saw which makes it very convenient.
 Cabinet-grade lumber cuts will take some extra checks along the rip fence, and you'll want to make sure to double-check the width of your cuts with your tape measure, but if you go slow, you'll get good cuts out of this saw.